ericpo1sh/nostalgiafy/README.md

 * **Images to Include:** Screenshots of the mockup and prototype, example JSON data file.

 ### Monday, August 5th: Backend Setup
-* Set up the MongoDB database and started developing the API.
+* Set up MongoDB database and started development of the API.
 * **Images to Include:** Screenshot of MongoDB database structure, code snippets of initial API routes.

-### Tuesday, August 6th: API Completion and Frontend Kickoff
-* Completed API development and started working on the front-end.
-* **Images to Include:** Screenshot of API routes or Postman test results, initial frontend component design.

-### Wednesday, August 7th: Frontend and API Integration
+### Tuesday, August 6th - Thursday, August 8th: Frontend and API Integration
-* Completed the frontend design for the main store page and successfully integrated API communication with the frontend.
+* Completed API development and started working on the frontend.
+Finished the frontend design for the main store page and successfully integrated API communication with the frontend.
-* **Images to Include:** Screenshot of the main store page UI, diagram, or flowchart of API and frontend communication.
+* **Images to Include:** Screenshot of API routes or Postman test results, initial frontend component design, screenshot of the main store page UI, diagram or flowchart of API and frontend communication.

-### Thursday, August 8th: Development Pause
-* No significant development milestones were achieved this day, just some general updates to front end and API communication.
-* **Images to Include:** *N/A*

 ### Friday, August 9th: User and Checkout Implementation
-* Created login and checkout pages on the front-end and hosted the back-end server on a remote service.
+* Created login and checkout pages on the frontend and hosted the backend server on a remote service.
 * **Images to Include:** Screenshot of the login and checkout pages, image showing the server hosted remotely.

-### Saturday, August 10th: User Data and Cart Integration
+### Saturday, August 10th - Sunday, August 11th: User Data and Cart Integration
 * Created API endpoints for user information and attempted to store shopping cart data within user profiles.
-* **Images to Include:** Code snippets of API endpoints, diagram of the cart data storage attempt.

-### Sunday, August 11th: Continued Work on Cart Integration
-* Further developed the integration between cart data and user profiles.
+Continued developing the integration between cart data and user profiles.
-* **Images to Include:** Diagram or flowchart of the cart and user data integration process.
+* **Images to Include:** Code snippets of API endpoints, diagram of the cart data storage attempt, flowchart of the cart and user data integration process.

-### Monday, August 12th: Admin Page Creation
-* Developed the Admin page for managing the store.
-* **Images to Include:** Screenshot of the Admin page interface.

-### Tuesday, August 13th: Admin Page Completion and Decision on Cart Data
+### Monday, August 12th - Tuesday, August 13th: Admin Page Development
-* Finalized the Admin page and decided to drop the issue of storing cart data in user profiles for now.
+* Developed and finalized the Admin page for managing the store.
+Decided to drop the issue of storing cart data in user profiles for now.
-* **Images to Include:** Screenshot of the completed Admin page, diagram showing the decision-making process regarding cart data.
+* **Images to Include:** Screenshot of the Admin page interface, diagram showing the decision-making process regarding cart data.

 ### Wednesday, August 14th: Final Preparations
 * Completed the presentation slides, practiced the presentation, finalized deployment, and ensured the site was free of major bugs.